Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 There are few things more refreshing than a pie like this.
-With luscious cream-based pie filling that's smooth, soft, and melts on your tongue like a snowflake, this dessert belies its heaviness and decadence—and blesses your mouth with a hint of coconut and a rush of lemon.
+With luscious cream-based filling that's smooth, soft, and melts on your tongue like a snowflake, this dessert belies its heaviness and decadence—and blesses your mouth with a hint of coconut and a rush of lemon.
 This pie's moonlit-white filling is encased in a hard graham-cracker crust that complements its elegance and beauty.
 It's almost as much of a pleasure to look at as it is to enjoy.
-Freshly taken from the refrigerator, chilled, and ready to be sliced, it makes for a delectable treat.
+Fresh from the refrigerator, chilled, and ready to be sliced, it makes for a delectable treat.

-This recipe is adapted from Southern Pies: A Gracious Plenty of Pie Recipes, From Lemon Chess to Chocolate Pecan by Nancie McDermott.
+Note: This recipe is adapted from Southern Pies: A Gracious Plenty of Pie Recipes, From Lemon Chess to Chocolate Pecan by Nancie McDermott.

 - 1 1/2 cups graham crackers, (equivalent to 9-10 graham crackers) (optional with store bought crust)